 When it comes to phone numbers used in advertisements, however, many businesses opt for call tracking numbers that allow them to track and record phone calls to better understand what exactly is making the phone ring.
 These tracking numbers are traditionally forwarded to the business’s main line so that the calls are handled the exact same way as a normal phone call.
 As the adoption of call tracking software has grown, so has the desire to have a main line tracking phone number with the same features and functionality as traditional call tracking numbers.

-Tracking phone number features can be broken down into two categories, session-level features and source-level features.
+Tracking phone number features can be broken down into two categories, visitor-level features and source-level features.

-- Session-level tracking numbers are useful for combining phone call and SMS activity with a caller’s web session.
-These numbers are also called keyword call tracking numbers.
-For more on the features available with session-level or keyword tracking phone numbers, go here.
+- Visitor-level tracking numbers are useful for combining phone call and SMS activity with a caller’s web session.
+For more on the features available with visitor tracking phone numbers, go here.

 - Source-level tracking numbers are useful for tracking specific campaigns, first-time callers, and for recording phone calls to analyze for customer service, lead quality, and lead classification.